denali-js/core/roadmap.md

         }
       }

-# Instrumentation

-* `instrument([data], callback)` invokes the callback, which can return a promise that resolves when any async activity completes.
-* Calling `instrument()` fires an event once the callback completes, with includes the timing info (start, end, duration) and the optional data supplied to the `instrument()` call, and a UUID for the event
-* Should be used to instrument internal framework steps
-* Should be able to add timing info to the meta block of JSONAPI responses

 # Security

 * Need to figure out if it makes sense / is possible to separate auth from